Resources

 In this book Jamie urges that people and our elected officials need to think outside the square, and get the balance right between control and freedom.

-Generation Me by Jean M. Twenge (has a PhD in personality psychology).
+by Jean M. Twenge (PhD in personality psychology).

 This book will help you work out just “why today’s young Americans are more confident, assertive, entitled – and more miserable than ever before.”

-Future Crimes: Inside the Digital Underground and the Battle for Our Connected World by Marc Goodman
+: Inside the Digital Underground and the Battle for Our Connected World

 About the adverse effects of technology, on us and the world around us.
 Motto: when everything is connected, those who do not understand the technologies are more than vulnerable.
 We might use the Internet or social media in good faith, but the data and digital traces we leave can be used by others for many ulterior motives.

-Pinpoint: How GPS is changing technology, culture, and our minds by Greg Milner
+: How GPS is changing technology, culture, and our minds

 I wanted to read this because of his oft-quoted chapter Death by GPS which speaks about the way it may be altering human cognition and even rearranging the grey matter in our heads.
 We’re using technology to TELL us where to go, but have no real concept of HOW to get somewhere, or any awareness of what (and who) is around us.